Montana-Media-Arts/120_CreativeCoding/README.md

 - [Homework Wiki](https://github.com/Montana-Media-Arts/191_CreativeCoding/wiki) (_OR_, click the "wiki tab" up above.)
 - [Coding & P5.js Resources to help with your semester](https://github.com/Montana-Media-Arts/191_CreativeCoding/wiki/Resources)

+# Final Presentations

+Final Presentations will occur during our University scheduled final time.

+Monday, May 8th from 10:10AM - 12:10PM.

 # Weekly Breakdown
 Check here for what we have done, or are going to be doing.